ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Tank Simulator/Design document Tank Simulator.md

  - Designing the behaviour tree, so that I can create several behaviours for AI to respond against player actions.

 ### [[Concepts#Tank shooting system]]
 There should be a targeting/fire control system in place.
-Possibly automatic target finding/radar?
+Possibly automatic target finding/radar (as customization/upgrade option)?
 SFX for shooting, reloading.

 The system should support all camera perspectives (ADS, 1st person, 3rd person).

 Shells are physical objects in the scene.
 Speed shouldn't be too high, so that the player is able to see the shell coming their way.
+Different shell types
+- Armor-piercing round
+- High-explosive round
+- etc

 Screen shake on shell fired.
 Dust particle system around tank on shell fired.
 Tank kickback on shell fired.
 Popup system
    - Reloading main cannon
-   - Enemy hit
-   - {TankPartName} hit/destroyed!

 ### Final product:
  - A shooting system I can use for both the player and AI agents.